-Carole is the author of seven books, including Figures of Light (Plenum, 1995,) interviews with American film actors and directors and In the Company of Actors (A & C Black, 1999,) and Conversations with Actors on Film, Television and Stage Performance, two collections of interviews with well-known British and Irish actors.
+Carole is the author of eight books, including Figures of Light (Plenum, 1995,) interviews with American film actors and directors and In the Company of Actors (A & C Black, 1999,) and Conversations with Actors on Film, Television and Stage Performance, two collections of interviews with well-known British and Irish actors.
 In the Company was extracted in The Sunday London Times.

 Her other books include: The Cinema of Neil Jordan: Dark Carnival, and most recently, Interviews: Neil Jordan.
 Carole has lectured widely on performance in the US, Canada, and various locations in Europe.
 She has written essays for many of the major film journals in the US and Canada.

 Carole’s research has been supported since 1990 by multi-year arts awards from the Social Sciences and Humanities Council, Canada (SSHRC.)
 Her specialties include film acting; script analysis and New German Cinema.
 In 2013 she was awarded a Harry Ransom Center Research Fellowship in the Humanities for her latest project, to examine the archival holdings (at the University of Texas, Austin) of the great American acting teacher, Stella Adler.

 Zucker was also a member of a country rock band, and written feature-length screenplays and creative fiction.
 Carole has studied Mindfulness and Meditation, which she uses in her acting workshops and studied with the well-known vocalization teacher, Arthur Lessac, as well as other voice teachers.